-From small businesses to massive enterprise corporations, it’s common for one-person teams to manage the entire proposal management process.
-This proposal manager might even have other job responsibilities on top of responding to RFPs.
-They count on support from collaborators, usually the sales team and subject matter experts (SMEs).
+With small and medium-sized businesses, it’s common for one-person teams to manage the entire proposal management process.
+However, they can hopefully count on support from collaborators, such as the sales team and subject matter experts (SMEs).

-If that’s you, we’re here to help you bring order to the chaos.
-Starting with this proposal management plan…powered by collaboration and automation.
+If that’s you, we’re here to help you bring order to the chaos, starting with incorporating these factors into your proposal management plan—powered by collaboration and automation.

-RFPs are a great opportunity—and maybe your CEO has the impulse to throw a hat in the ring every time.
-The thing is, your hat might be a sombrero when your prospect is looking for a sensible knitted winter hat.
+RFPs are a great opportunity—and maybe your CEO has the impulse to throw a hat in the ring for each one.
+That might sound like a great strategy, but it’s also a way to rack up a lot of losses.

 Work with sales and executives to perform a win-loss analysis on past bids.
 Understand the likelihood of winning business when new deals are on the table by researching the requirements before writing a single sentence of an RFP response.

 A viable proposal management plan is based on data and research.
-Rather than reactively pressing “go” every time an RFP arrives, pause and analyze to make sure the opportunity is the right fit.
-Taking this extra time will ensure your time (and your team’s time) is spent optimally.
+Rather than reactively pressing “go” every time an RFP arrives, pause and analyze to ensure the opportunity is the right fit.
+Taking this extra time will ensure your time is optimally spent.

-Salespeople are motivated to sell and they have a lot to keep up with.
-Responding to an RFP may not be topmost on their list of selling activities.
-Yes, you need their support with response content.
-But, what level of support are you offering to them in exchange?
+Salespeople are motivated to sell, and they have a lot to keep up with, so responding to an RFP may not be topmost on their list of selling activities.
+Yes, you need their support with response content, but what level of support are you offering them in exchange?

-You’re here to help sales with time management, content management, and seamless collaboration so you can submit a quality RFP.
-With proposal automation in place, you’ll enable your sales colleagues to respond to RFPs quicker and more effectively.
+Proposal managers can provide a lot of value to their sales teams.They can help sales with time management, content management, and seamless collaboration.
+With proposal automation in place, you’ll enable your sales colleagues to respond to RFPs faster and more effectively.

-Your proposal management plan will run smoothly when salespeople have instant access to high-quality content in the answer library.
-That same content library will come in handy for them for discovery calls and prospect questions when they access it from a Google Chrome extension right in their web browser.
+Your response process will run smoothly when salespeople have instant access to high-quality content in the Answer Library.
+Since RFPIO® LookUp is accessible via a web browser or CRM, the same content library will come in handy for them on discovery calls and prospecting.

-Using proposal automation software, your sales team will collaborate on the same communication tools they’re comfortable with—CRMs like Salesforce and HubSpot, and communication solutions like Slack and Microsoft Teams.
+Using proposal automation software, your sales team will collaborate using the same communication tools they’re comfortable with, including CRMs such as Salesforce and HubSpot, and communication solutions such as Slack and Microsoft Teams.

-If you treat sales right, they’ll be more willing to help you out.
-Get sales on board early.
-Market proposal automation software as their support system.
+By showing sales teams the value you can provide, they’ll be more willing to help you out, so get sales on board early and use RFPIO proposal automation software as their support system.
 Show them how they’ll save time and improve client-facing communication.

-Your proposal management plan will only work well when your subject matter experts’ time is protected and valued.
-Proposal automation offers a smarter approach to response management, allowing SMEs to contribute and move on with their day.
+SMEs are process-driven individuals; they expect clean processes and clearly defined responsibilities, tasks, and deadlines.
+Your response process will be most effective when your subject matter experts’ time is protected and valued.
+Proposal automation offers a more intelligent approach to response management, allowing SMEs to contribute and move on with their day.

 Successful response management revolves around processes and people.
-As a team of one, you lead the charge by creating a viable proposal management plan and supporting the colleagues that support you.
+As a team of one, you lead the charge by creating a viable proposal management plan and providing value to colleagues that support you.
 How can you make collaboration easier?
 What steps can be automated?
 Stay focused on plan improvements to keep your team happy, supported, and productive.